Adding a feature

 Practice section and example of a lesson with the completion frame.

-Community homepage and example of its function.
+Community homepage and an example

 Conclusion